h4sohail/turkey-bot/README.md

 - arg2: string
 - example: !echo 5 "Hello World"

-!votemute: Initiates a vote, where users can reply with "yes" or "no" and
+!votemute: Initiates a vote, where users can reply with "yes" or "no".
-            stores all votes in a dictionary and voters in a a list,
+            All votes are stored in a dictionary and voters in a list.
-            only allows one active vote to run at a time, and only collects
+            Only allows one voting session to run at a time, and only collects
             unique votes.
 - usage: !votemute arg1
 - arg1: string, Discord mention)
 - example: !votemute @JohnDoe#1234

-!voteunmute: Initiates a vote, where users can reply with "yes" or "no" and
+!voteunmute: Initiates a vote, where users can reply with "yes" or "no".
-            stores all votes and voters in a dictionary and a list respectively,
+            All votes are stored in a dictionary and voters in a list,
-            only allows one active vote to run at a time, and only collects
+            only allows one voting session to run at a time, and only collects
             unique votes.
 - usage: !voteunmute arg1
 - arg1(string, Discord mention)